omundy/learn-computers/README.md

 # Learn Computing

-Basic, intermediate, and advanced topics for using computers.
+Basic, intermediate, and advanced computing active learning lesson plans.

 - Select an activity to perform with your group.
 Be prepared to share results in class.
 - Each module can be done on your own or with others.
 - Complete each section before moving on.
+- <small>🍏</small> = complete

 ## Basic – Part 1